Computational-Ethnography-Lab/Computational-Ethnography-Lab.io/README.md

 *Deploying and developing cutting-edge methodological techniques at the intersection of field research and computational social science to address complex problems of scientific and policy importance.* Located @ Rice University

-You can download the latest vesion of the visualization toolkit [here](https://github.com/Computational-Ethnography-Lab/cmap_visualization_toolkit)
+You can download the latest vesion of the visualization toolkit [here](https://github.com/Computational-Ethnography-Lab/cmap_visualization_toolkit) or access a version on google collab.

 <sub><i>⚠️ Repository Status: This GitHub repository is currently under development.
 Documentation, code, and features are actively being updated/added and may be incomplete or subject to change.</i></sub>
 ---